-Shadow Guardian for iOS review
+Shadow Guardian full review

 Run, jump, climb, shoot, and duck for cover.
 With Shadow Guardian by Gameloft, the iOS finally gets a vibrant, full, swashbuckling-fun action-adventure game.